No.

 Make sure that you have added the frame markers inside of the animation clip that is referenced by your symbol layer and not in the main timeline.

 For example, in this guide about animating with frame markers, notice that the markers for the mouth are inside of the mouth animation clip that only contains the various mouth shapes.
 They mark the frames in that clip that correspond to different mouth shapes.
-When you add a symbol layer that references the mouth clip to your main timeline, the Select from Markers
+When you add a symbol layer that references the mouth clip to your main timeline, the Select From Markers

 option lets you conveniently choose which frames of the mouth clip should be visible at which points in your main timeline.